olukayodepaul/olukayodepaul/README.md

 ### 👋 Hi there!
-I'm Paul Aigbokhai Olukayode, a passionate technologist hailing from Lagos, Nigeria.
-With a background in database engineering in the banking sector and experience as a Sales Technology Strategist in a distribution company, I bring a unique blend of technical expertise and strategic planning skills to the table.
-My journey in technology has led me to specialize in Artificial Intelligence, where I'm dedicated to exploring the frontiers of innovation through coding and strategic thinking.
-Excited to collaborate and contribute to transformative projects that merge technology with strategic vision!  🚀
+I'm Paul Aigbokhai Olukayode, a tech enthusiast from Lagos, Nigeria.
+I've worked in banking as a database engineer and as a Sales Technology Strategist in a distribution company.
+Now, I'm focusing on my startup, which spans AI, software, hardware, media, space, and robotics.
+I'm passionate about merging technology with strategy to create impactful change.
+Let's collaborate and shape the future together!   🚀

 **olukayodepaul/olukayodepaul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.